Group Created with Sketch.

 6. Deliver Multiple Perspectives.
 Communicate your organization’s impact at different levels–individual, community or region, for example–though impact stories profiling entire groups or communities.
 Don’t forget to use quotes to bring individuals into focus.

 7. Tell Your Story Over Time.
 Hopefully, your programs are effecting tangible change over time.
-If so, create an organizational structure that supports gathering stories that document your progress and which keep your stories up-to-date and engaging—encouraging an ongoing dialogue with your audience.
+If so, create an organizational structure that supports gathering stories that document your progress and keep your stories up-to-date and engaging—encouraging an ongoing dialogue with your audience.

 Nonprofit storytelling is an effort that requires commitment, but which shares the unique perspective only your organization can offer.
 And when it comes to building a nonprofit brand that your audience can believe in, nothing is more important.